halitalf/DynaGen/README.md

 DynaGen
 ========================
 The rewrite of OpenVPN-Config-Generator to be more extensive and requiring less interaction, making it more useful in automation.
-The old code had become no longer usable, due to changes in pyOpenSSL.
-It had not been updated in a little over a year, so I took it upon myself to fix and update it.
+~~The old code had become no longer usable, due to changes in pyOpenSSL.
+It had not been updated in a little over a year, so I took it upon myself to fix and update it.~~ This was fixed due to my bug report prior to fork.
+Regardless, I made my own improvements to the code to better suit my needs, and hopefully others.

 New & Removed Features
 ------------------------